rdeioris/glTFRuntime-docs/Tutorials/SkeletonRemapping.md

 ![Step3_Viewport_BrokenRot](SkeletonRemapping_Data/Step3_Viewport_BrokenRot.PNG?raw=true "Step3_Viewport_BrokenRot")

-We need to change the behaviour of the bones remapper, to just map 'unmapped' bones to the first valid parent (so the spine_01, spine_02 and so on will be mapped to pelvis given that it is the first valid parent).
+We need to change the behaviour of the bones remapper to just map 'unmapped' bones to the first valid parent (so the spine_01, spine_02 and so on will be mapped to pelvis given that it is the first valid parent).

 We have a simple boolean option for adding this behaviour (Assign Unmapped Bones to Parent):